5 Steps to Creating a Successful Contingent Workforce Management Program

 consultants working

-For companies considering or currently working with independent professionals, creating a contingent workforce management program that is successful and effective is key to meeting business objectives.
+For companies considering or currently working with independent professionals, a successful and effective contingent workforce management program is key to meeting business objectives.

-Many organizations are using their own resources to directly source top independent.
-As the demand for independent talent grows, enterprises are bypassing third-party staffing agencies or consulting firms for recruiting purposes and developing talent engagement strategies.
+Many organizations are using their own resources to directly source top independent talent.
+As the demand for contingent labor grows, enterprises are bypassing third-party staffing agencies or consulting firms for recruiting and talent engagement strategies.

-Direct sourcing affords many economic benefits including the ability to avoid high-priced staffing markups, decrease overhead costs by hiring fewer full-time employees, and fill project-specific roles with the right-priced independent talent.
+Direct sourcing affords economic benefits including the ability to avoid staffing agency cost markups, decrease overhead costs by hiring fewer full-time employees, and fill project-specific roles with the right-priced independent talent.

 But direct sourcing is only a small part of the picture.
 In order to compliantly engage independent talent across an organization, it is important for businesses to build a centralized engagement program that encompasses finding, sourcing, engaging, paying, and managing independent workers.
-Here are five best practices organizations should keep in mind when creating a program as part of their contingent workforce management strategy.
+Here are five steps to follow when creating a program as part of a contingent workforce management strategy.

 1. Gain Internal Support